project-repo/cagebreak/README.md

     * [socket](man/cagebreak-socket.7.md)
   * also the [FAQ](FAQ.md)

-Cagebreak is based on [Cage](https://github.com/Hjdskes/cage), a Wayland kiosk compositor.
+### New Features

+Should you like to know if a feature will be implemented, open an issue or get in touch with the development team.

+### Compatibility & Development Distribution

 Cagebreak is developed under [Arch Linux](https://archlinux.org/) and uses the libraries as they are obtained through [pacman](https://wiki.archlinux.org/title/Pacman).
 However, cagebreak should also work on other distributions given the proper library versions.

+### History

+Cagebreak is based on [Cage](https://github.com/Hjdskes/cage), a Wayland kiosk compositor.

+This also explains the name Cagebreak, since it breaks the kiosk into tiles.

 ## Installation

-If you are using archlinux, just use the PKGBUILDs from the aur:
+If you are using Arch Linux, just use the PKGBUILDs from the aur:

   * Using [cagebreak](https://aur.archlinux.org/packages/cagebreak), Cagebreak is
     compiled on the target system (since release 1.3.0)